ukhas/habitat/README.md

-# reHAB
+# habitat
 ## Next Generation High Altitude Balloon Tracking System

-reHAB is a web application for tracking the flight path of high altitude balloons, relying on a network of users with radios sending in received telemetry strings which are parsed into position information and displayed on maps.
+habitat is a web application for tracking the flight path of high altitude balloons, relying on a network of users with radios sending in received telemetry strings which are parsed into position information and displayed on maps.